DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   git clone https://github.com/DECAfpga/gameboy
   #or SSH
   git clone git@github.com:DECAfpga/gameboy
-  # go to nes folder which will be referred as the root folder
+  # go to gameboy folder which will be referred as the root folder
-  cd nes
+  cd gameboy

   ```